Alonso-del-Arte/toy-examples/CONTRIBUTING.md

 programming, not demonstrating that there's a third party library for every purpose.

+Don't deliberately use "artificial intelligence," though it is difficult to avoid these days.
+If you feel you need A.I. for this project, then these toy examples are way too complicated.

 I will only consider pull requests pertaining to open issues or To Do comments.
 You need to have an integrated development environment (IDE) like IntelliJ IDEA or Apache NetBeans, with JUnit.